V-Bio Ventures

 Series B in 2021

 AgomAb is developing molecular therapies for the regeneration of damaged tissues.
-Their unique agonistic monoclonal antibody molecules (“agomAbs”) stimulate molecular and cellular repair mechanisms that have the potential to restore organ function in patients with fibrotic, inflammatory, autoimmune and degenerative diseases.
+Their unique agonistic monoclonal antibody molecules (“agomAbs”) stimulate molecular and cellular repair mechanisms that can potentially restore organ function in patients with fibrotic, inflammatory, autoimmune, and degenerative diseases.
+The company is focusing on biologically validated pathways, such as Transforming Growth Factor β and Hepatocyte Growth Factor, and leveraging specialized capabilities in organ-specific small molecules and high-affinity antibodies.
+With a diversified clinical pipeline across multiple fibrotic conditions, end-to-end research and development expertise, a successful business development track record, and a robust investor base.

 Oxular